 - Retelling narration

 - Creative writing on topics

 - From the layout, children are expected to write the draft using well-structured sentences and spelling.
 They might do it in the draft book or on the paper with erasable pen or pencil.
-We use Pilot FriXion Clicker Retractable Erasable Gel Pens, Fine Point, Assorted Color Inks, 7-Pack (31472) to give more confidence to student writing without being afraid of making mistakes.
-Give them head up when you try to correct their writing.
+We use Pilot FriXion Clicker Retractable Erasable Gel Pens, Fine Point, Assorted Color Inks, 7-Pack (31472)

 - Some children in this stage don't really enjoy writing.
 They might want to type their writing in the computer.
 That would be fine, but a control from parents about the content is still needed.